blairanderson/serverlessconsultants/plugins/serverless-webpack.md

 If you specify a module in both arrays, `forceInclude` and `forceExclude`, the exclude wins and the module will not be packaged.

+#### Local modules

+You can use `file:` version references in your `package.json` to use a node module from a local folder (e.g. `"mymodule": "file:../../myOtherProject/mymodule"`).
+With that you can do test deployments from the local machine with different module versions or modules before they are published officially.

 #### Examples